mclothier00/Real-time-GHF/README.md

 `rt_ghf.py` is the main RT-GHF class. `h_atom.py` and `li_atom.py` are example scripts, both of which are from Ding et al. `h_mag_05.png` and `li_mag.png` are the output graphs for the scripts.

 At the time of this update, the hydrogen atom example matches Ding et al., while the lithium atom example does not.

+_ _Note:_ _ As of Jan 8, 2024, the file `rt_ghf.py` has been updated to print data to a file and to include a separate function to plot data.
+The example files were created using an older version of the code that appended observables to numpy arrays and that included plotting within the dynamics definition, and so do not include the `var.plot()` call.